juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 The software works in Wine, but the USB interface is Not detected. probably because Wine does Not have proper USB Passthrough like other VirtualMachine Softwares, VMware, Parallels, VirtualBox, Qemu, Kvm, etc...

-The USB device has playback, Recording, Control software, Raw MIDI. *see list at the bottom.
+The USB device has playback, Recording, Control software, MIDI. *see list at the bottom.

 2nd problem:
 PulseAudio sets Linux Default Sample Rate to 44.1Khz at Boot, fixed, forced, Not Auto or 0, and does Not allow to change.